 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Types of Photography Lighting Equipment: The Different Studio Lights
+Types of Photography Lighting Equipment: Studio Lights

 Luckily, there are cheaper photography lighting brands like Godox.
 They put out some decent equipment for an affordable price.
 If you understand how photography light works, you don’t need top-of-the-line gear to get the best results.

-You can invest in more expensive photographer lights as you develop your career and get higher-paying clients.
+You can invest in more expensive photo lights as you develop your career and get higher-paying clients.
 Here is a rundown of the most common studio lighting equipment.

 With both of these types of strobes, the strength of the flash output can be controlled.
 Their power can be measured in watt-seconds.
 And certain studio lighting situations require more flash output than others.

-When buying or renting strobe lighting equipment, you want to make sure that you’ll be able to plug it into the wall of the studio without tripping the lighting.
+When buying or renting strobe lighting equipment, you want to make sure you can plug it into the studio wall without tripping the lighting.
 But some strobes do not need to be plugged in.
 There are battery-operated ones that can be used outdoors as well.

 These days, you can buy a powerful strobe at a low price.
 It’s not the power that makes one strobe more expensive than another.
 It’s often the lash’s build quality, durability, and quality and consistency of the flash output.

-They have less power.
+These have less power.
 And matching the light to other ambient light sources that can influence the scene is a challenge.

-Another disadvantage is that they can get very hot, hence the nickname “hot lights”.
+Another disadvantage is that they can get very hot.
+Hence the nickname “hot lights.”

 They are a relatively weak power source compared to strobe lighting.
 They emit about 1/4 of the power that the average strobe can output.

 That being said, they are relatively inexpensive.
 Several speedlights used together can produce great studio lighting.
 They also offer a light, portable option with a lot of versatility.

 Speedlights can be mounted on your camera’s hotshoe to provide an on-camera flash.
 For best results, speedlights should be fastened to a light stand and used off-camera.